Rampurva Bull

 The Rampurva Bull is noted for its delicately sculpted model demonstrating superior representation of soft flesh, sensitive nostrils, alert ears and strong legs.
 It is a mixture of Indian and Persian elements.
 Whereas the motifs on the base, atop the inverted lotus, the rosette, palmette and the acanthus ornaments are not Indian features, the bull capital is a masterpiece of Indian craftsmanship.
 The Rampurva Bull sculpture is said to have a velvet touch.

-After many rounds of discussion, it was finally settled that The Rampurva Bull should be displayed at the front portion of the veranda, immediately between the two central pillars.
+After many rounds of discussion, it was finally settled that the Rampurva Bull should be displayed at the front portion of the veranda, immediately between the two central pillars.
 This site would give protection from weathering and also provide a central place for exhibit to the public at large.
-It was also decided at that time that the Bull would rest on a pedestal of height not more than 2 feet.
+It was also decided at that time that the Bull would rest on a pedestal of height not more than two feet.